greatida/DH_Master_Thesis/README.md

 ## Description of the Notebooks

-In the **Notebook** folder, there are also three sub-folders for each analysis, including 10 ipynb files, recording analysis procedures comprehensively, such as creating visualizations, calculating frequencies, install the **Brahe-AWQ** LLM to output narrative elements and calculating **BERTScores**.
+In the **Notebooks** folder, there are also three sub-folders for each analysis, including 10 ipynb files, recording analysis procedures comprehensively, such as creating visualizations, calculating frequencies, install the **Brahe-AWQ** LLM to output narrative elements and calculating **BERTScores**.

 For example: